33 Sights in Ljubljana, Slovenia (with Map and Images)

 Marijin steberCharlie from UK / CC BY 2.0

-The Column of Mary is a sign dedicated to St. Mary in the form of a column with a statue of Mary at the top, which stands in Levstik Square in front of the parish church of St. Peter.
-Jacob in Ljubljana.
-In its current form, it was erected in 1938 according to the plan of architect Jože Plečnik, and the design is a remnant of one of the oldest surviving public monuments in Ljubljana, which has been changed several times throughout history.
+Mary's pillar is a sign of Mary in the form of a pillar with a statue of Mary at the top, which stands on Levstik Square in front of the parish church of St. Jacob in Ljubljana.
+In its present form, it was erected in 1938 according to the plan of architect Jože Plečnik, and the design is the remnant of one of the oldest still preserved public monuments in Ljubljana, which has been changed several times throughout history.

 Wikipedia: Marijin steber, Ljubljana (SL)